Notebook source code:

 Graph Space Metric#

-To define a metric on graph space, we need to chose a metric on the total space.
+To define a metric on graph space, we need to choose a metric on the total space.
 Any metric \(d_X\) on \(X\) defines a quotient pseudo-metric

 In [13]: